-Did all children used to wear dresses in the 17th century?
-Why did women have to fight so hard to be able to wear trousers?
+Did all 17th-century children wear dresses?
+Why did women have to fight so hard to wear trousers?
 And what does the size of your desk say about your gender?
-Ideas about masculinity and femininity shape how we behave and how others perceive us.
+Point of View explores how ideas around gender have been visualised through the ages, and shows they are constantly changing.

-With work by artists including Gesina ter Borch, Marlene Dumas, Bartholomeus van der Helst, Kinke Kooi, Robert Mapplethorpe, Erwin Olaf, Maria Roosen, Charley Toorop and Sara Troost.
+Includes artworks by Gesina ter Borch, Marlene Dumas, Bartholomeus van der Helst, Kinke Kooi, Robert Mapplethorpe, Erwin Olaf, Maria Roosen, Charley Toorop and Sara Troost.

 Thanks